Ozegberex/wordy/README.md

 # WORDY - A Mini Blog Project

-**WORDY is a mini blog project that is in Javascript and built using EXPRESS on top of NodeJS runtime environment.**
+**WORDY is a mini blog project that is in JavaScript and built using EXPRESS on top of NodeJS runtime environment.**

-WORDY is a project that was craeted during the (*https://cholatrek.org/*)Cholatrek Cohort 2.1 training under the NodeJS/Express stack.
+WORDY is a project that was craeted during the (https://cholatrek.org/)Cholatrek Cohort 2.1 training under the NodeJS/Express stack.

 WORDY allows anyone to publish blogs without having to undergo any validation.